aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 -   The associated SAM Template resource is invoked, using configurations set with the Configure CodeLens
 -   (If the Debug CodeLens was clicked) The VS Code debugger is attached to the invoked resource

-When clicked, the Configure CodeLens opens a (JSON) configuration file that resides in the workspace and is managed by the Toolkit.
+When clicked, the Configure CodeLens opens a (JSON) configuration file that resides in the workspace and is read by the Toolkit.
 The configuration file is used for each SAM Template Resource within the workspace.
-Users have autocompletion support with this file.
-A rich UI is not considered at this time, but the door remains open to adding a visual editor in the future based on user feedback.
+Users have autocompletion support in this file.
+A rich UI for configuration is not considered at this time, but the door remains open to adding a visual editor in the future based on user feedback.

-The Run and Debug CodeLenses perform a regular local invoke on a resource.
+The Run and Debug CodeLenses perform a regular local invoke on a SAM Template resource.
 These CodeLenses do not perform API Gateway style invokes.

 #### CodeLenses in Code files

-CodeLenses in code files provides support for debugging Standalone Lambda function handlers.
+CodeLenses in code files provide support for debugging Standalone Lambda function handlers.

 The following CodeLenses appear over any function that appears to be an eligible Lambda Handler: